 The University of California-San Diego Extension Content Marketing Course

 This course runs weekly for about three months and is done in person or online at various times of the year.
 This UC-SD course highlights how to write content for several different industries and for a variety of different campaigns, like emails and long-form content.
 Availability for online or in-class courses varies, but the price for the most recent in-class course was $495.

 Online Marketing Institute’s Content Marketing Certification

 This course is similar to Content Marketing University but is offered through Online Marketing Institute.
-Classes include “Developing a Content Marketing Strategy,” “Measuring Your Content Marketing Success” and “Content Curation: Making B2B Content Marketing More Feasible,” and cost about $900.
+Classes include topics like “Developing a Content Marketing Strategy,” “Measuring Your Content Marketing Success” and “Content Curation: Making B2B Content Marketing More Feasible,” and cost about $900.

 The end of the course has a final exam with exercises to ensure that you have learned the material, and it’s updated regularly to ensure it’s up to date.